-As of September 2019, we are adding digital copies of the eleven issues of Scottish Labour History Review (1987-1998) to the site, both as blogs and in the articles section, where they are listed with the Journal files of the year in which they were published, though they were published quite separately from the Journal.
+In late 2019, we added digital copies of the eleven issues of Scottish Labour History Review (1987-1998) to the site, both as blogs and in the articles section, where they are listed with the Journal files of the year in which they were published, though they were published quite separately from the Journal.
 The subjects of the main articles within the Reviews are included in the overall Cumulative Index and so can be searched for, along with the Journal articles.

 Submitting an Article or Review